maximeh/tesla/README.md

 That's it.
 As soon as you plug the device in your machine, it will read the data and start generating graphs every 10mn.

+# Debugging

+If you feel like debugging, it's easy with cmake, just compile a debug build and add -Wall if you want.
+Enjoy and send your patches in!

+    $ cd build/
+    $ cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_C_FLAGS_DEBUG=-Wall ..